OUTSTANDING GARDENING SUPPLIES

 Available in pinks, white and purples, these make a great choice if you’re looking for something evergreen in your baskets or in your borders.

-Cosmos – with large saucer-shaped blooms which sit on slender, wiry stems a-top wispy, fern-like foliage, Cosmos is great for introducing texture and informality – and it’s loved by bess too!
+With large saucer-shaped blooms which sit on slender, wiry stems a-top wispy, fern-like foliage, Cosmos is great for introducing texture and informality – and it’s loved by bees too!

 Use Summer-flowering bedding geraniums to add a touch of the Mediterranean to your garden, making sure you choose both trailing and upright varieties to make the best displays in your hanging baskets, pots and containers, or in beds and borders.